pravindeshmukh8702/pravindeshmukh8702/README.md

 # 👋 Hi, I'm Pravin Deshmukh

-**AWS Certified DevOps Engineer | Cloud Native Specialist | GenAI Builder**
+**AWS Certified Solutions Architect | DevOps Engineer | Cloud Native Specialist**
 📍 Pune, India 🇮🇳

 ---

 ### 🚀 About Me

-I'm a **DevOps & Cloud Engineer** passionate for building and automating scalable, production-ready infrastructure on AWS.
-I specialize in end-to-end CI/CD pipelines, container orchestration with Kubernetes, and Infrastructure as Code.
+I am a results-driven **DevOps Engineer** with an **AWS Solutions Architect certification** and a proven track record of designing, automating, and deploying scalable cloud-native infrastructure.
+I specialize in end-to-end **CI/CD pipelines, container orchestration (Kubernetes), and Infrastructure as Code (Terraform).**

-- 🔭 **Currently Working On:** Cloud-native applications and GenAI-powered automation tools
+My projects demonstrate a strong ability to improve deployment efficiency by 60% and ensure 99% uptime for production applications.
+I am passionate about building robust, secure, and automated systems in the cloud.

-- 🌱 **Currently Learning:** Advanced Kubernetes (Service Mesh, Operators) and Cloud Security
+🔭 **Currently Working On:** Enhancing my GenAI-powered automation tools and deepening my Kubernetes expertise.
-- 💼 **Open to:** DevOps, Cloud Engineering, and Platform Engineering roles
+🌱 **Currently Learning:** Advanced Kubernetes (Service Mesh, Operators), AWS Security Speciality, and Crossplane 💼 **Open to:** DevOps Engineer, Cloud Engineer, and Site Reliability Engineer (SRE) roles.
-- 💬 **Ask me about:** AWS, Kubernetes, Terraform, CI/CD, Docker, FastAPI
+💬 **Ask me about:** AWS, Kubernetes, Terraform, CI/CD, Docker, and Python.
-- ⚡ **Fun fact:** I believe in treating infrastructure as code and AI as a collaborative partner
+⚡ **Fun Fact:** I automate not just infrastructure, but also my coffee routine!
 </div>

 ---